#github

 Generate git release notes automatically

 It is common practice for release notes to consist of a list of the Pull Requests which have been merged since the last release.
+Some projects divide these into categories, for example breaking changes, enhancements and bug fixes.
+If you are a project maintainer you may want to be able to generate this automatically.

 -